 Of course, this is easier said than done.
-To approach someone with a microphone and an innocent smile, asking for 'some natural conversational English, if you would be so kind', guarantees the acoustic quality but hardly the linguistic content.
-And to hide the microphone under a table or behind a curtain, while guaranteeing the naturalness of the content, does little for the acoustic quality, and of course raises an issue that President Nixon memorably pioneered in the Watergate saga.
+It is difficult to obtain good quality samples of natural conversational data.
+We can obtain acoustic quality at the expense of naturalness, and vice versa - but getting both together...To approach someone with a microphone and innocent smile, asking for 'some natural conversational English, if you would be so kind', guarantees the acoustic quality but hardly the linguistic content.
+And to hide the microphone under a table or behind a curtain, while guaranteeing the naturalness of the content, does little for the acoustic quality - and of course raises an issue that President Nixon memorably pioneered.
 It took many years for linguists and sociolinguists to devise ways of getting the best of both worlds.
-When Derek Davy and I were trying to solve this problem for a book which eventually appeared as Advanced Conversational English, it proved to be an expensive and time-consuming, but eminently worthwhile task.
+William Labov thought up several such procedures in the 1970's.
+When Derek Davy and I were trying to solve this one for a book which eventually appeared as Advanced Conversational English, it proved to be an expensive and time-consuming, but eminently worthwhile task.

 Our procedure was to invite friends and acquaintances around to our houses, specifically to record them.
 I would tell them that I wanted to record their accents for a research project.
-When they arrived, they would be led into a sitting-room where a microphone had been set up in front of each chair, with a tape recorder in the middle of the floor.
-They would sit nervously behind their microphones.
+When they arrived, they would be led to a sitting room where a microphone had been set up in front of each chair, with a tape recorder in the middle of the floor.
+They would sit nervously behind their mikes.
 I would turn the tape recorder on, and ask them to count from 1 to 20 in their best accents.
 When this was over, I would switch the tape recorder off and offer some drinks.
 They would relax, and the evening would become a social one.
-At one point I would have to answer a long-distance telephone call, which would keep me out of the room for half an hour.
+At one point I would have to answer a long-distance phone call, which would keep me out of the room for half an hour.
 Of course, as you will have guessed, the leads running from the microphones to the tape recorder in the middle of the floor were false.
 Another set of leads ran to a different tape recorder in the kitchen, which recorded the whole evening's conversation.
-Because people had seen the tape recorder being switched off, they ignored the microphones, leaving them within a few inches of their mouths, thus enabling us to record conversation of superb acoustic quality.
-(I should perhaps add that at the end of the evening I always owned up, and offered the participants the chance to wipe the tape.
-No one ever asked me to do so.)
+Because people had seen the recorder bring switched off, they ignored the microphones, leaving them within a few inches of their. mouths, thus enabling us to record conversation of superb acoustic quality.
+(I should perhaps add, before being accused of Watergatery, that at the end of the evening I always owned up, and offered the participants the chance to wipe the tape.
+No one ever asked me to do so - though everyone has since assumed that, for all eternity, it will be my round of drinks.)

 Was it all worthwhile?
-I cannot speak for others such as those at the Survey of English Usage (Quirk 1968) who are doubtless still exploring the motorways of data opened up through this technique.
-For my part it brought to light fascinating aspects of English language use about whose existence I had previously been quite unaware-or, perhaps better, about whose extent I had previously been quite unaware.
-There is space for just three examples-one from the phonology, one from grammar, and one from semantics.
+I cannot speak for others, such as those at the Survey of English Usage, who are doubtless still exploring the motorways of data opened up through this technique.
+For my part it brought to light fascinating aspects of English Language use about whose existence I had previously been unaware - or, perhaps better, about whose extent I had previously been quite unaware.
+There is time for just three examples - one from phonology, one from grammar, and one from semantics.